 ‘You don’t like her, do you?’

 ‘Not really.’
 She sighed, leant against the wall of the shop, and put her phone in her pocket.
 He stood back up.
-Her eyes were asking if she could trust him, but little did she know what he would have done for her.
-‘OK, it’s like this … What kind of woman decides to marry an old widower – who, by the way, already has a son and happens to be minted, then insists he adopts her daughter as part of the deal?
-No biggie but I was sixteen-years–old, for God’s sake, and he has a son, so it’s not like he needed another kid.
-So three years ago I was made to change everything – my birth certificate, my passport, they even had to rename me at school.
-She said his surname would make my life easier.
+Her eyes were narrowed, clearly wondering if she could trust him—if only she knew the things he was capable of.
+‘OK, it’s like this… What kind of woman decides to marry an old widower—who, by the way, already has a son and happens to be minted, then insists he adopts her daughter as part of the deal?
+No biggie, but I was sixteen years old, for God’s sake, and he has a son, so it’s not like he needed another kid.
+So three years ago, I was made to change my whole identity—my birth certificate, my passport, they even had to rename me at school.
+My mum said Richard’s surname would make my life easier.
 Yeah, right!’

-‘Come on, wake up!
+‘Hello!
 My name is Ella.
 Ella Fantz.
-I spent the last three years being called Dumbo and hearing trumpeting noises every time I walked into a classroom.
+I’ve spent the last three years being called Dumbo and hearing trumpeting noises every time I walk into a classroom.
 So yeah, that’s the kind of mum I have.’

-He didn’t laugh.
-She picked at the pink skin of her thumb, pulling at a hangnail until it bled.
+Was she expecting him to laugh?
+He couldn’t.
+The silence hung thick between them.
+Ella picked at the pink skin of her thumb, pulling at a hangnail until it bled.

 ‘What’s your real name, Ella?
 The one you were christened with?’ he asked, though he already knew.